input-output-hk/cardano-sl/docs/how-to/build-cardano-sl-and-daedalus-from-source-code.md

     runhaskell Setup.hs build
     runhaskell Setup.hs test --show-details=always

-Tests can also be ran in smaller pieces using the repl:
+A single test package can be ran by specifying it as a parameter:

+    runhaskell Setup.hs test --show-details=always cardano-test

+To narrow down further, the repl can be used

-    runhaskell Setup.hs repl
+    runhaskell Setup.hs repl cardano-test
+    :main --match Test.Pos.Block.Cbor

 ### Developing a single package